Varying-Vagrant-Vagrants/VVV/README.md

 #### VVV as a MAMP/XAMPP Replacement

-VVV is ready to use.
-Download or clone VVV and then type `vagrant up` to automatically build a virtualized Ubuntu server on your computer containing everything needed to develop a WordPress theme or plugin.
+Once Vagrant and VirtualBox are installed, download or clone VVV and type `vagrant up` to automatically build a virtualized Ubuntu server on your computer containing everything needed to develop a WordPress theme or plugin.

 Multiple projects can be developed at once in the same environment.